Rules of the Halifax Public Gardens

 The Halifax Public Gardens and Leighton Dillman Park (Dartmouth Common) support charitable organizations in the local community to promote upcoming events and milestones with a floral display.

 If your organization is celebrating a significant date, event, or milestone, it can be considered as a candidate for one of the Floral Bed Displays.
-Applications have closed for 2017 but will reopen in September 2017 for 2018.
+Fill out an application to get started.